MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/web-api-client-errors.md

 This error occurs when you use the incorrect name for a property.
 Property names are case sensitive.

-In the example above, there is property called `name`, but not one named `Name`.
+In the example above, there is a property called `name`, but not one named `Name`.

 ### How to avoid

 Verify that the name you use exists in the [CSDL $metadata document](/power-apps/developer/data-platform/webapi/web-api-service-documents#csdl-metadata-document).
-For more information, see [Web API Properties](/power-apps/developer/data-platform/webapi/web-api-properties).
+For more information, see [Web API properties](/power-apps/developer/data-platform/webapi/web-api-properties).

 ## No HTTP resource was found that matches the request URI